christiam/sample_workflows/README.md

 # Sample CWL Pipelines that work with BLAST.
 This directory contains a collection of sample Common Workflow Language (CWL) pipelines that make use of a dockerized version of BLAST.
 The samples are also supposed to be simple, so you can easily understand them and start modifying them.

-If you are new to CWL, you may want to start by looking at some of the resources listed at the end of this page.
+If you are new to CWL or docker, you may want to start by looking at some of the resources listed at the end of this page.

 ### Why a workflow language?
 Many pipeline are written in an ad hoc manner using the scripting language at hand.
 There's nothing inherently wrong with scripting languages, but a workflow language (e.g., CWL) provides a framework that helps you break your task up into distinct steps that are easier to maintain and performs more checking on input.
 You can still use a script as one of the steps.
 Additionally, the CWL framework results in pipeline that are more compliant with [FAIR principles][fair_principles]